jtreeves/salesforce_certification_calculator/README.md

 ### Create Local Repository

-If you have trouble downloading the package or just want to play around with the code yourself, you can clone down [the repository from GitHub](https://github.com/jtreeves/salesforce_certification_calculator).
+If you have trouble downloading the package or just want to play around with the code yourself, you can clone down the [repository on GitHub](https://github.com/jtreeves/salesforce_certification_calculator).
 Ensure you already have Ruby on your local computer.
 (You can check this by executing `ruby -v`.)

 1. Fork this repository
 2. Clone it to your local computer
 3. From within your local version of the directory, build the module: `gem build salesforce_certification_calculator.gemspec`
-4. Then install that built module: `gem install ./salesforce_certification_calculator-0.1.0.gem`
+4. Then install that built module: `gem install ./salesforce_certification_calculator-0.1.2.gem`
 5. Open a Ruby environment to use the module: `irb`
 6. Execute any of the recently installed methods

-You may need to update the specific version of the build as later releases come out (e.g., `-0.1.0.gem` may need to become `-0.2.0.gem`).
+You may need to update the specific version of the build as later releases come out (e.g., `-0.1.2.gem` may need to become `-0.2.0.gem`).

 ## Usage